openmc-dev/openmc/docs/source/usersguide/input.rst

   :id:
     A unique integer that can be used to identify the lattice.

+  :label:
+    An optional string label to identify the lattice in summary output files.
+This string is limited to 52 characters for formatting purposes.

+    *Default*: ""

   :dimension:
     Two or three integers representing the number of lattice cells in the x- and y- (and z-) directions, respectively.